Status

 more closely in partnership with the community".

-Roads Service today published their Departmental
+Roads Service today published their

-Statement.
-In it they explain that, in response to
+Departmental Statement.
+In it they explain that,

-constructed a more detailed traffic model.
-This
+data, they have constructed a more detailed

-indicated that the scheme would produce less
+traffic model.
+This indicated that the scheme

-impact in some key areas (air pollution and
+areas (air pollution and noise/vibration) than

-noise/vibration) than the Environmental Statement
+the Environmental Statement assumed.
+As it is

-assumed.
-As it is their judgement that the flawed
+their judgement that the flawed traffic data

-traffic data actually resulted in exaggerated
+actually resulted in exaggerated

 impacts, they do not believe it is necessary to